emberjs/rfcs/text/1027-ember-data-schema-service.md

  *
  * For this reason Local fields should be used sparingly.
  *
- * In the future, we may choose to only allow our
+ * Currently, while we document this feature here,
- * own SchemaRecord to utilize them.
+ * only allow our own SchemaRecord should utilize them
+ * and the feature should be considered private.
  *
  * Example use cases that drove the creation of local
  * fields are states like `isDestroying` and `isDestroyed`